-Instead, try to speak in a calm, affectionate way, even when you’re angry.
-If you can’t do affectionate right now, at least aim for civil and caring.
+Try to speak in a calm, affectionate way, even when you’re angry.
+If you can’t be affectionate right now, at least aim for civil and caring.
 Your wife isn’t your opponent, and you don’t have to win her over to your point of view.

 8. Try a different approach

 Everyone communicates differently.
-If you’re not understanding your wife’s meaning, or she’s not understanding yours, try a different approach.
+If you don’t understand your wife or she is unable to understand you, try a different approach.
 Use an example or analogy, or try explaining in a different way.

 You can even try writing your feelings down in a letter or drawing a diagram or flowchart.
 It sounds funny, but it can really work, especially when you’re just not seeing eye to eye.
 Encourage your wife to do the same.